Everyone has heard of a black market or even The Black Market. In movies and TV shows.

-As mentioned earlier in this article, most grey market watch retailers get their products from the authorized dealers.
+As mentioned earlier in this article, most grey market watch retailers get their products from authorized dealers.
 There are two reasons behind this.
 The first part is when authorized dealers make their arrangements.
 They are often required to buy the products in bulk and are not permitted to sell the unsold product back to the watchmaker.
 If a large amount of inventory doesn’t sell, the dealers have to find something to do with it.

 The second part is the recent downturn in the luxury watch market.
 Though wristwatches have remained surprisingly popular in the age of mobile phones, luxury watch brands are hurting.
 The reasons for that downturn are multifaceted.
-However, the bottom line is that many authorized dealers are stuck with the expensive product.
+However, the bottom line is that many authorized dealers are stuck with an expensive product.
 The grey market offers a plan solution.

 Should I buy from a grey market?